fregante/webext-storage-cache/source/cached-function.md

 Type: [`TimeDescriptor`](https://github.com/sindresorhus/to-milliseconds#input)<br>
 Default: `{days: 30}`

-The amount of time after which the cache item will expire after being each `.set()` call.
+The amount of time after which the cache item will expire after being each cache update.

 ### staleWhileRevalidate